 Busy Books, Logic Puzzles, and Unique Activity Books - There are SO many options at Kidsbooks.com!
 We've found color by pixel, license plate travel books, search and find, Zentangle drawing books, etc.

 Workbooks - Our favorite Summer BrainQuest books show up every year in the off-season!
-These are perfect to prevent summer slide and have a few minutes or interesting puzzle type activities to do (not busy work like other brands!)
+These are perfect to prevent summer slides and have a few minutes or interesting puzzle-type activities to do (not busy work like other brands!)

-Sticker Books of all kids - We've gotten Paint By Sticker, Sticker Mosaics, and many more.
-Some books feature reusable stickers, while some are regular one time use kind.
-Usually these show up on the bestseller page, but sometimes I just search "sticker" on Kidsbooks.com and see what different options pop up.
+Sticker Books for all kids - We've gotten Paint By Sticker, Sticker Mosaics, and many more.
+Some books feature reusable stickers, while some are regular one-time-use kinds.
+Usually, these show up on the bestseller page, but sometimes I just search "sticker" on Kidsbooks.com and see what different options pop up.

 We also have bought Codebreaking books from National Geographic, There are also lots of creative crafty books like how to paint rocks, papercraft, and hand lettering.